liamwalsh1980/Milestone-Project-1/README.md

 ### Frameworks, Libraries, Programs and others Technologies Used

+* <a href="https://developer.chrome.com/docs/devtools/" target="_blank">Chrome DevTools</a>

+    - Used to help amend coding to achieve the best results for each page.
+    - Used to examine the overall performance of the site

 * <a href="https://getbootstrap.com/" target="_blank">Bootstrap 5.0</a>

     - Used for the navigation menu, containers and form.
 The grid system was used in the best way i could to keep the site mobile first responsive.

 * <a href="https://balsamiq.com/wireframes/?gclid=CjwKCAjw6fCCBhBNEiwAem5SO0TfrA7AKJnwXKFEJStjRK5qFYRfJ7jLW6Vdt4F1CdcujCZRm9Zr7xoC3oUQAvD_BwE" target="_blank">Balsamiq</a>

     -   Used to create my wireframes.
-This tool was used five times as adjustments were made to the blueprint of my website.
+This tool was used six times as adjustments were made to the blueprint of my website throughout the design process.

 * <a href="https://fontawesome.com/" target="_blank">Fontawesome</a>